-How do you get your motivation back?
-You need to first know the negative thought patterns that take away your motivation.
+To do that effectively, you first need to know the negative thought patterns that take away your motivation to begin with.

 - Add a buffer for tolerance in your day to day.
 Rather than get frustrated when things go wrong, ask how yourself how you might avoid it next time.
 For example, if you’re always late because you get stuck in traffic, leave earlier.
 When things go wrong, learn from them, but don’t get frustrated.